CBPFGMS/bi_doc/Dataviz/CBPF-Data-Hub/Allocation-flow.md

     `"Yemen, Sudan, Iraq"`.

--   **data-aggregate**: defines how the third level in the sankey diagram will be aggregated.
+-   **`data-aggregate`**: defines how the third level in the sankey diagram will be aggregated.
 Accepted values:

     -   `"level"`: aggregates the values by level, that is, implementing vs sub-implementing partners.
     -   `"type"`: aggregates the values by partner type, each one with a breakdown for partner level.

     If the value is neither `"true"` nor `"false"`, it defaults to `"type"`.

--   **data-minpercentage**: defines the minimum value for under approval allocations percentage.
+-   **`data-minpercen`tage**: defines the minimum value for under approval allocations percentage.
 If the under approval allocations percentage is above this minimum, _Total USD planned_ values are used for the visual, otherwise _Total Approved Budget_ values are used (refer to the data APIs).

 -   **`data-responsive`**: defines if the SVG stretches to the width of the containing element.
 Accepted values: